run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 Using the Wizard:

 1. Choose a target Kubernetes platform (see table above)
 2. (SaaS only) provide an IP address for your cluster.
+The IP address __must be accessible__ from Researcher machines at port 443.
 3. Download a _Helm_ values YAML file ``runai-<cluster-name>.yaml``
 4. (Optional) customize the values file.
 See [Customize Cluster Installation](customize-cluster-install.md)
 5. Install [Helm](https://helm.sh/docs/intro/install/)